ClemHubble/dsc180a/README.md

 - `--eval-mode generative`: REQUIRED - enables text generation evaluation
 - `--generative-eval-method`: Choose evaluation method (see below)
 - `--max-new-tokens`: Limit generation length (50 recommended)
-- `--max-seq-len`: Important for datasets with long contexts (e.g., SQuADv2 needs 2048+)
+- `--max-seq-len`: Important for datasets with long contexts
 ### Using the Convenience Script

 For easier experiment management, use the provided Python wrapper: